bcgov/nr-brmb-ast/farms-liquibase/README.md

 ### 2.5.
 Verify Import

 Connect to the Postgres database using a database tool such as pgAdmin and verify that the tables are populated.

+## 3. Run DDL Scripts

+Go to GitHub Actions and invoke the ***Liquibase DDL application*** action to run DDL scripts.
+This will create the `proxy_farms_rest` role and apply grants and foreign key constraints to tables.